ldn-softdev/jtc/User Guide.md

 If multiple pairs of JSONs compared, zero code is returned only when all compared JSON pairs are equal.

 ### Comparing JSON schemas
-JSON schema essentially is a JSON's structure (JSON containers, labels, indices) without leaf data.
+JSON schema essentially is a JSON structure (JSON containers, labels, indices) without leaf data.
 I.e., two JSONs may have different contents (leaf data), while their structures could be the same.

 E.g., if we add/insert a child into `Ivan`'s record, then the record would be different from the original: